dmZhur/module/README.md

 ## Limitations

-Any module should be define synchronously in other words no setTimeout/AJAX-dependent module definitions.
+Any module should be define synchronously.
+In other words no setTimeout/AJAX-dependent module definitions.

 ## TODO